 "Objectives" section at the top of their resume.
 We encourage

-you change this to a "Summary" section that briefly describes you to include
+you change this to a "Summary" section that briefly describes you,

-your experience, your education, security clearance, years of experience, etc;
+your experience, education, security clearance, years of experience, etc;

 this makes it easier for our clients to get a quick read about who you are.

 Many technical candidates have a whole

 section entitled "Technical Skills" or "Technical Experience."
 If you